wakesurfer/iotmeetup/instructions/iotclient.md

 // Set sensor type DHT11=11, DHT22=22
 const int sensor_type = 22;
 ```
-5. Next we need to tell on which pin we have connected the sensor on the GPIO connector.
+5. Next we need to **tell on which pin** we have connected the sensor on the GPIO connector.
 ```
 // The sensor is on GPIO pin=4 const int gpio_pin = 4;
 ```
 6. Next we have a value that we need to set according to our team name.
+Remember your **URN** from when you first created the device model in the IoT Cloud Service?
 It is the string "urn:com:oracle:demo:esensor" that needs to be changed into "urn:com:discotechoracle:devices:**TeamName"**.
 This is the way that the IoT server will recognize which device models that our device supports.
 ```
 int main(int argc, char** argv) {
     /* This is the URN of your device model. */